 That is all.
 It is that simple to check the PowerShell version in Windows 10.
 Comment below if need any help.

 PowerShell v1.0 – Version 1.0 is released way back in the Windows XP Sevice Pack 2 and server 2003 era as an optional component.

 PowerShell v2.0 – With version 2, Microsoft integrated PowerShell in Windows 7 and server 2008 R2.

 PowerShell v3.0 – Version 3 made its way to Windows 8 and server 2012.
 Even Windows 7 and server 2008 R2 got the PowerShell version 3 update.

-PowerShell v4.0 – Version 4 is integrated into Windows 8.1.
-Windows 7 and server 2008 got updated with new PowerShell version too.
+PowerShell v4.0 – Version 4 is integrated with Windows 8.1, Windows 7, and server 2008 got updated with the new PowerShell version.

-PowerShell v5.0 – Version 5 includes major new features like OneGet and extended support for switch management.
+PowerShell v5.0 – Version 5 includes significant new features like OneGet and extended support for switch management.

 PowerShell v5.1 – Version 5.1 was released along with Windows 10 anniversary update and server 2016.
 From this version onward, PowerShell comes in two variants, regular PowerShell and PowerShell Core.
 The Core variant of PowerShell runs on the .NET core.
 PowerShell Core is also bundled in server 2016 Nano.